aws-samples/aws-dev-fabric-for-sql-server/README.md

 ### How to deploy

-- Locate an S3 bucket, where CloudFormation artefacts will be stored.
+- Locate an S3 bucket, where CloudFormation templates will be stored.
 This Bucket must be in the same region were you will deploy the stack.
-Export the variables for sooth usage:
+Export the variables for smooth usage:

 ```
 export the_region=<your-aws-region>